fis/aoc/readme.md

 f . g          (A * C) % N      (B * C + D) % N
 f^2            A^2 % N          ((A + 1) * B) % N
 ```

+## Day 23

+Nothing to say, really.
+The solution here is pretty crummy: it just
+starts each Intcode interpreter as a separate thread, and in the main
+thread runs a switch process.
+The threads communicate by message
+passing.

+There is a certain amount of non-determinism involved in the exact
+sequence of messages, and especially in the idleness detection, which
+takes a conservative approach of requiring five unsuccessful receive
+attempts without an intervening send before considering a machine
+idle.
+I imagine a coöperative multitasking approach (for example,
+yielding on send/receive) could be better.